The Mole Agent

-The Mole Agent (El agente topo) is a 2020 internationally co-produced documentary film directed by Maite Alberdi.
+The Mole Agent (El agente topo) is a 2020 internationally co-produced documentary film by Chilean filmmaker Maite Alberdi.
 It was screened at the 2020 Sundance Film Festival in the World Cinema Documentary Competition.
 At the 93rd Academy Awards, It was nominated for the Academy Award for Best Documentary Feature and was selected as the Chilean entry for Best International Feature Film, making the shortlist of fifteen films.

 Synopsis

-A private investigator (Rómulo) hires an elderly man (Sergio) to go undercover in a nursing home in El Monte, Chile.
-Rómulo's client alleges that her mother, Sonia, is being mistreated by the nursing home staff.
+A private investigator (Rómulo Aitken) has a client who alleges that her mother, Sonia, is being mistreated by staff in a nursing home in El Monte, Chile.
+Rómulo hires an elderly man (Sergio Chamy), and the documentary follows Sergio as he poses as a new resident of the nursing home to investigate these claims.

-Sergio poses as a new resident of the nursing home to investigate these claims.
-During his stay, he interacts with several residents, including Berta, Marta, and Rubeira.
-Berta, who has lived in the nursing home for twenty-five years and has never been married, becomes infatuated with Sergio and even expresses her desire to marry him to the home's director.
+During his stay, Sergio interacts with several residents, including Berta, Marta, and Rubeira.
+Berta, who has lived in the nursing home for twenty-five years and has never been married, becomes infatuated with Sergio and even expresses to the home's director her desire to marry him.
 Marta, who suffers from dementia, frequently asks strangers passing by to take her to her mother's house.
 Sergio discovers that Marta steals other residents' belongings, including Sonia's.
 At one point, Marta escapes but is eventually brought back by the police.
 Rubeira also suffers from memory loss and longs to see her children and grandchildren.
 Sergio requests photographs of them from Rómulo and shows them to Rubeira.

-After conducting his investigation, Sergio concludes that Sonia is being treated well, except for one instance when the nurses forget to give her medication.
+After conducting his investigation, Sergio concludes that Sonia is being treated well.
 He informs Rómulo that no crimes are being committed and returns home to his family in Santiago.
+But more importantly he notes that it's not the staff who are irresponsible and nonempathetic towards the clients of the home.
+It's in fact the clients' own families who don't come visit or does not seem to care.
+Sergio even says that the daughter of Sonia should be the one investigating her own mother's situation, not him.
+If the daughter paid more attention to her mother, she'd already know that her mother is in good hands.
+Sonia and many others feel lonely and forgotten which contributes to their state of mind and health.